Words Related to Campus Life

 1. Nancy has been skipping class again.

 2. If I were you, I wouldn't skip class this week.
-I heard we might have a pop quiz.
+I heard we might have a

 3. Did Ken skip class again yesterday?